 - Depressed fish stocks can usually be rebuilt through less draconian regulations and by relying on recreational anglers as advocates and stewards of the resource.

-- New York introduced A 6281 in 2019 that would have established a Marine Life Protection Task Force within the Department of Environmental Conservation to determine laws and regulations pertaining to the species within MPAs.
+- New York introduced a bill (NY A06281) in 2019 that would have established a Marine Life Protection Task Force within the Department of Environmental Conservation to determine laws and regulations pertaining to the species within MPAs.
 The bill died upon adjournment.

-- In 2020, California introduced AB 3030, a bill that looks to preserve 30% of the state’s lands and waters by 2030.
-Already, 20% of California’s coastal waters are in no-take marine reserves.
-While the bill did not move forward in 2020, additional efforts to add no take marine reserves under the 30×30 initiative in both state and federal waters are expected in the future.
+- In 2020, California introduced (CA AB3030), a bill that looks to preserve 30% of the state’s lands and waters by 2030.
+Already, over 16% of California’s waters are managed as no take marine reserves as of 2012.
+While the bill did not move forward in 2020, additional efforts to add no-take marine reserves under the 30×30 initiative in both state and federal waters are expected in the future.